jgpawletko/tvf/README.md

 ## Status
 #### In Development
-This code is a proof-of-concept and the interface needs to be validated
+This code is a proof-of-concept and the interface needs to be validated against actual needs,
-against actual needs, e.g., are the different selector methods described
-below (and implmeneted in this gem) useful?
+e.g., are the different selector methods described below (and implemented in this gem) useful?

 ## Classes
 `Terms`, `Vocabulary`, `Field`

 ## Available Selectors
 ```